Guinness: History

-When the First World War broke out in 1914, employees at Guinness St. James Brewery were encouraged to join the British forces.
+When World War I broke out in 1914, employees at Guinness St. James Brewery were encouraged to join the British forces.
 Over 800 employees served in the war.
 This was made possible due to a number of measures put in place by Guinness: soldiers' families were paid half wages, and jobs were guaranteed upon their return.
 Of the 800 employees who fought, 103 did not return.

-During the Second World War, the demand for Guinness among the British was one of the main reasons why the UK lifted commerce restrictions imposed in 1941 to force Ireland into supporting the Allied Powers.
+During World War II, the demand for Guinness among the British was one of the main reasons why the UK lifted commerce restrictions imposed in 1941 to force Ireland into supporting the Allied Powers.

 Before 1939, if a Guinness brewer wished to marry a Catholic, his resignation was requested.
 According to Thomas Molloy, writing in the Irish Independent, "It had no qualms about selling drink to Catholics but it did everything it could to avoid employing them until the 1960s."

 Guinness thought they brewed their last porter in 1973.
 In the 1970s, following declining sales, the decision was taken to make Guinness Extra Stout more "drinkable".
 The gravity was subsequently reduced, and the brand was relaunched in 1981.
 Pale malt was used for the first time, and isomerised hop extract began to be used.
 In 2014, two new porters were introduced: West Indies Porter and Dublin Porter.

-Guinness acquired the Distillers Company in 1986.
+Guinness acquired The Distillers Company in 1986.
 This led to a scandal and criminal trial concerning the artificial inflation of the Guinness share price during the takeover bid engineered by the chairman, Ernest Saunders.
 A subsequent £5.2 million success fee paid to an American lawyer and Guinness director, Tom Ward, was the subject of the case Guinness plc v Saunders, in which the House of Lords declared that the payment had been invalid.

 In the 1980s, as the IRA's bombing campaign spread to London and the rest of Britain, Guinness considered scrapping the harp as its logo.